Operational Breakdown

 If your team is running into situations like this regularly, it usually means the operational structure has not caught up with the way the business has grown.

-A Clarity Block can help pinpoint where responsibilities, workflows, or communication loops are creating friction.
+A Clarity Block can pinpoint where responsibilities, workflows, or decision and communication loops are creating friction.